 Words of Wisdom

-The Aggie Creative Collective, supported by the University Writing Center, Department of English, and LAUNCH, is a new summer program that links creative arts, undergraduate scholarly research, and performance.
+The Aggie Creative Collective, supported by the University Writing Center, Department of English, Department of Visualization, and LAUNCH, is a new and expanding summer program that links creative arts, undergraduate scholarly research, and performance.

-Undergraduate students, under the guidance of TAMU creative writing faculty, will spend five weeks (one summer session) developing a research question tied to a long-term creative writing project (e.g., novel, creative non-fiction, short prose or poetry collection, screenplay, or staged play).
+Undergraduate students, under the guidance of TAMU creative writing and visualization faculty, will spend five weeks (one summer session) developing a research question tied to a long-term creative project.
+Potential creative projects include but are not limited to the following options: novel or graphic novel, creative non-fiction, interactive experiences, short prose or poetry collection, short animation or film, screenplay, staged play, traditional studio arts, web comics, and VR.
 After completing the Aggie Creative Collective, students will be required to apply to LAUNCH's Undergraduate Research Scholars Program.
 Once accepted, they will work with a faculty advisor to develop their undergraduate creative thesis project during the fall and spring semesters, adhering to LAUNCH’s creative works thesis template.

-During the five-week Collective meetings, participants will develop a proposal for a creative undergraduate thesis suitable for submittal to the Undergraduate Research Scholars Program and refine a sample of their creative writing.
-In workshops and through individual conferences, they will learn about the structure of a creative thesis proposal, develop their creative writing, and refine their performance skills.
-The Collective will culminate in a short performance of their creative works in progress.
+During the five-week collective meetings, participants will develop a proposal for a creative undergraduate thesis suitable for submittal to the Undergraduate Research Scholars Program and refine a sample of their creative work.
+In workshops and through individual conferences, they will learn about the structure of a creative thesis proposal, develop their creative projects, and refine their performance skills.
+The Aggie Creative Collective will culminate in a short performative presentation of their creative works in progress.

 - To develop a research question suitable for a long-term creative undergraduate thesis